Estadio Francisco Mendoza Pizarro

 Estadio Francisco Mendoza Pizarro is a football stadium in Olmos, Lambayeque.
 It has a natural grass field and three stand that hold 5,000 people.
 It was opened on July 8, 2012 with a game between Los Caimanes and Atlético Minero which the first won by 1–0.
-Juan Aurich from Chiclayo and Los Caimanes from Puerto Etén use it as their alternate fields.
+Juan Aurich from Chiclayo and Los Caimanes from Etén Puerto use it as their alternate fields.